evanp/github-todotxt/README.md

 It will automatically add todo.txt items for issues that exist on Github that don't exist in todo.txt.

+It will automatically close todo.txt items (prepend an `x`) for issues that are not assigned to you on Github (probably because you re-assigned them).

 It looks at all Github issues in all repositories you have access to.
 It only syncs with issues that are assigned to you.